 Republicans and Democrats, Liberals and Conservatives, put aside your power struggles and embrace humanity.
 Life is precious.
 Love is the answer.
 You have the right to vote for whoever you want.
 You don’t have to cut people out of your life because they don’t agree with you.
 Still your tongue.
 Open your ears.
 Learn to treat each other with respect.
 There’s a reason people vote the way they do.
 Instead of disagreeing with one another find out why.
 Have a conversation.
 Step into their shoes.
 If you can’t do that then you’re in the same home I grew up in – the alcoholic family.
 The one that goes like this… Do as I say, not as I do.

-The next time you get ready to disagree with someone or share a political put-down, stop and ask yourself this, am I helping things by doing this, or am I fuelling the fire?
+The next time you get ready to disagree with someone or share a political put-down, stop and ask yourself this, am I helping anything by doing this?
+Or am I just fuelling the fire?
 Change starts with one person.
 Let that person be you.
 We don’t need more right fighters.
-We need heroes.
+We need integrity.
 No matter your politics, you don’t have the right to hurt people, break things or attack one another verbally.
 It’s time to put our differences aside.
 Let’s come together in peace and understanding.
 Only then will we find healing in our relationships and communities.